By Ray Schultz

 A series of followup letters persuaded the sucker to pay $8 apiece for lottery tickets—a seemingly paltry sum by today’s standards—but the letters cost only a penny apiece to mail, and not much more to print.
 The Eliases had discovered the immutable law of junk mail—that a profit could be made even after expenses and the pilfering of cash-filled envelopes by postal workers.

 Anyway, it was not their only business.
 They also ran several “stores,” including a jewelry store on Broadway and 21st St. (above which was their mail room).
-But their flagship was the Centre, a large outlet on 22nd St. and Broadway, in which they displayed gold and silver jewelry in cases.
+Their flagship was the Centre, a large outlet at 22nd St. and Broadway, in which they displayed gold and silver jewelry in cases.
 It operated on the same marketing principles as the junk mail business.

 The Eliases promised in circulars that they could deliver “the most valuable articles to the purchaser at the same price as those of less cost,” but what they really offered was a lottery.
 The customers bought tickets in sealed envelopes from a cashier, who sat hidden in a teller’s cage.
 Most opened the envelopes to find that they had won cheap merchandise.